pnnl/pecblocks/README.md

         - third_level _net.0.bias_ attribute is a 1D array of input layer bias coefficients, one for each hidden-layer neuron
         - third_level _net.2.weight_ attribute is a 2D array of output layer weight coefficients, one row for each output channel, one column for each hidden-layer neuron
         - third_level _net.2.bias_ attribute is a 1D array of output layer bias coefficients, one for each output channel

+### Other Code Files

+These Python files are used to train and validate HW models, but the sample data to use them is not located in this repository:

+- _common.py_ implements a batch-oriented dataset loader for training.
+- _pv1_training.py_ trains the HW model, determines channel scaling, saves the model to PKL files and a JSON file of scaling factors
+- _pv1_export.py_ writes the model coefficients and scaling factors to a single JSON file
+- _pv1_test.py_ plots one or more training datasets, comparing true and estimated outputs
+- _pv1_metrics.py_ writes the RMS errors for each output channel, by case and also for the total

 ## License